 Iranian FM Visits Algeria For Talks On Gaza, Bilateral Ties

-Araghchi and his delegation were received by Algerian President, Abdelmadjid Tebboune, at the presidential palace in Algiers, the presidency said in a statement.
+Araghchi and his delegation were received by Algerian President Abdelmadjid Tebboune on Tuesday at the presidential palace in Algiers, the presidency said in a statement.

-Speaking to reporters, Araghchi said, he had conveyed greetings from Iranian President, Masoud Pezeshkian, and extended an official invitation for Tebboune to visit Tehran.
+Speaking to reporters, Araghchi said he had conveyed greetings from Iranian President Masoud Pezeshkian and extended an official invitation for Tebboune to visit Tehran, Xinhua news agency reported.

-He said, the talks covered a broad range of topics, including bilateral, regional, and international issues, with both sides emphasising a“convergence of views” and coordination in multilateral fora.
+He said the talks covered a broad range of topics, including bilateral, regional, and international issues, with both sides emphasising a "convergence of views" and coordination in multilateral forums.

 Araghchi voiced hope for enhanced cooperation among Islamic countries to help bring an end to the war in Gaza.

-Earlier in the day, Araghchi met with Algerian Foreign Minister, Ahmed Attaf, at the Foreign Ministry headquarters.– NNN-APS
+Earlier in the day, Araghchi met with Algerian Foreign Minister Ahmed Attaf at the Foreign Ministry headquarters.

 Legal Disclaimer: